Malaysia Itinerary: Planning the Best 7, 14, and 21 Day Trip

 Day 8-12: Perhentian Islands

-Just be mindful of the monsoon season—the island is only open from around March to early October at the latest, so time your visit carefully.
+Just be mindful of the monsoon season.
+The islands only operate from around March to early October at the latest, so time your visit carefully.

 Day 13-15: Cameron Highlands